jkkrefta/mocha-koan-reporter/README.md

 ```

 ## Limitations
-This was developed and tested on windows and with windows based consoles in mind.
+This was developed and **tested on Windows** and with **Windows based consoles** in mind.
-You can use it under any other operating system but I can`t guarantee you that it will output properly colored and formated report.
+You can use it under any other operating system but I can`t guarantee that it will print properly colored and formated report.